forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 Support for Static Site Generators (SSGs), beyond Jekyll and Hugo, was on our roadmap for a while now.
 In fact, Jordan mentioned adding other SSGs  to Forestry back when the app [launched on Producthunt](https://www.producthunt.com/posts/forestry#comment-320289 "launched on Producthunt") almost two years ago.

 _Why did you make us wait?_ We love to create a great content management experience and make an app that is as easy-to-use for developers as it is for editors.
-That's why until now other features (e.g. [blocks](https://forestry.io/blog/blocks-give-your-editors-the-power-to-build-pages/), [cloudinary integration](https://forestry.io/blog/cloudinary-integration/) or [editing in teams](https://forestry.io/blog/renaming-files-and-improving-team-editing/)) were given priority over expanding our support to other SSGs.
+That's why until now other features (e.g. [blocks](https://forestry.io/blog/blocks-give-your-editors-the-power-to-build-pages/), [cloudinary integration](https://forestry.io/blog/cloudinary-integration/) or [editing in teams](https://forestry.io/blog/renaming-files-and-improving-team-editing/)) were given priority.

 _Why Vuepress and not Gatsby?_ Vuepress' default support for .html and .md is similar to Hugo and Jekyll behavior which makes it a great candidate for our content editor.
 We already made a lot of changes (to the sidebar, imports etc.), so jumping to an SSG like Gatsby that doesn't default to .md or .html files felt like we were skipping a step.